publiccodenet/about/activities/codebase-stewardship/index.md

 Our approach of being stewards is highly intentional.
 We have no ambition in claiming ownership of or running a codebase, but rather our goal is to help the community be successful in what they want to achieve.
 Thus, our approach is more similar to a coach, mentor or advisor rather than a hands-on developer or project manager.
-Sometimes it also means that we will act as a neutral party that the community can escalate issues to, or to arbitrate on.
+Sometimes we act as a neutral party that can arbitrate on issues that the community escalates to us.

 If you want to learn more on how to explain codebase stewardship, see [this activity for that](../explaining-codebase-stewardship/index.md).